Back

 22 April 2026

-There are a number of steps to be made before someone starts their new role.
-This case highlights the importance of clarity when the employer is making a conditional job offer.
+There are a number of steps a job applicant needs to follow before they can usually start their new role.
+This case highlights the importance of clarity in communicating the conditions that need to be fulfilled when the employer makes a conditional job offer.

-K brought a claim for breach of contract on the basis that a contract had existed between him and Loesche at the time the job offer was withdrawn.
-He felt the conditions of employment had all been satisfied, and that by withdrawing the job offer without giving him the correct notice as required under the contract, Loesche had breached it.
+Swamy brought a claim for breach of contract on the basis that a contract had existed between him and Loesche at the time the job offer was withdrawn.
+He felt the conditions of employment had all been satisfied, and that by withdrawing the job offer without giving him the correct notice as required under the contract, Loesche had breached the employment contract.

 The facts

-• K applied for a job for project manager and attended two online interviews with Loesche on 10 August and 22 September 2022
+• Swamy applied for a job for project manager and attended two online interviews with Loesche on 10 August and 22 September 2022

-• On 23 September, Loesche sent a job offer via email proposing 1 November 2022 as the start date.
-Loesche also sent a new starter information form to K
+• On 23 September, Loesche sent a job offer via email proposing 1 November as the start date.
+Loesche also sent a new starter information form to Swamy.

 • The offer letter was subject to receipt of satisfactory references, a right to work check and a successful six-month probation period.
-K was asked to return a signed offer letter.
-The letter didn’t mention notice
+Swamy was asked to return a signed offer letter.
+The letter didn’t mention notice to proceed was required before a job offer could be made by Loesche.

 • At trial, Loesche argued that the notice to proceed was discussed at the interview and was a condition of the employment.
-K denied this was discussed.
-Loesche did not confirm that the notice to proceed was a condition of any job offer in the offer letter
+Swamy denied this was discussed.
+Loesche did not confirm that the notice to proceed was a condition of any job offer in the offer letter.

-• 23 September – K raised some queries and asked about relocation costs, with Loesche advising him to enter into a 12-month rental agreement
+• 23 September – Swamy raised some queries and asked about relocation costs, with Loesche advising him to enter into a 12-month rental agreement.

 • 26 September – Loesche responded on confirming relocation costs

-• On the same day, K responded to confirm that the terms were acceptable and stated that his email confirmation should be treated as an acceptance to the job offer
+• On the same day, Swamy responded to confirm that the terms were acceptable and stated that his email confirmation should be treated as an acceptance to the job offer.

 • 27 September – Loesche emailed to say: “that is excellent news and we look forward to you joining us.”

-• 2 October – K completed the new starter form and sent a signed copy to Loesche.
-K also sent his referees’ information
+• 2 October – Swamy completed the new starter form and sent a signed copy to Loesche.
+Swamy also sent his referees’ information.

-• 6 October – K sent copies of his right to work documents, and he was advised that the originals will need to be checked on his start day.
-Loesche also confirmed that there would be a delay with the start date
+• 6 October – Swamy sent copies of his right to work documents, and he was advised by Loesche that the originals will need to be checked on his start day.
+Loesche also confirmed that there would be a delay with the start date.

-• 11 October – confirmation that the offer had been withdrawn.
+• 11 October – Loesche withdrew the job offer.

 Employment Tribunal claim